jwolak/PraiseTools-Vector/README.md

 - Push_back(T) (insert at the end)
 - Push_back(T*) (insert at the end)

-## Features

-- CPU load in percentage
-- load generation duration in seconds
-- scheduling policy
-- powered by C++11

 ## Building for source

 ###### Build EquinoxLogger first (linked as static library):